palakgupta2712/astro-portfolio/src/content/posts/mfa.md

 ## Bonus is Location Factor
 Although it is uncommon, dial-up remote access has employed location-based authentication as an additional authentication factor.
 Consider hashtag#Amit having the ability to connect to work-based resources utilising a dial-in remote access connection while working from home.
 Once hashtag#Amit calls in and authenticates, the remote access server can be set up so that it hangs up and dials hashtag#Amit's home computer.

 As long as *Amit* tries to connect from his home computer, the connection will be successful.
 But if a hacker tried to sign in as Joe using *Amit's* username and password, they couldn't succeed.
-Once the attacker had successfully authenticated using *Amit's* credentials, the remote access server would hang up and try to reach *Amit's* workstation.
+Once the attacker had successfully authenticated using *Amit's* credentials, the remote access server would hang up and try to reach *Amit's* workstation.💡